MicrosoftDocs/cpp-docs/docs/standard-library/multiset-class.md

 ### Remarks

-A type `const_reverse_iterator` cannot modify the value of an element and is use to iterate through the multiset in reverse.
+A type `const_reverse_iterator` cannot modify the value of an element and is used to iterate through the multiset in reverse.

 ### Example